alabou/NMOS-MatroxOnly/NMOS With Natural Groups.md

 `"WALL <wall-index>"`

-The `<wall-index>` sequences MUST be replaced with the proper value as defined in the followign sections.
+The `<wall-index>` sequences MUST be replaced with the proper value as defined in the following sections.
 The `<wall-index>` MUST be a decimal number where the leftmost digit MUST not be '0' unless the value is zero.
 The `WALL` and `<wall-index>` sequences MUST be separated by a single space.

 The `<wall-index>` MUST correspond to the `<group-index>` of the Receiver summed with a large integer value identifying the wall.
 Such a large integer value SHOULD be N multiplied by a power of 10 larger than the largest `<group-index>` of all the devices part of an NMOS deployment.
 N MUST be an integer in the range [1, maxInt] identifying a wall.
 For example if there are at most 100 groups per Device then a choice for the power of ten could be 100, having walls identified as 100, 200, 300, etc.